-13.1.5 - Expressway or Rural/Limited Access Highway
+13.1.5 EXPRESSWAY/RURAL/ LIMITED ACCESS HIGHWAY

-Before entering the expressway:
+- Before entering the expressway:

+- " Check traffic.

-Use proper signals.
+- " Use proper signals.

-Merge smoothly into the proper lane of traffic.
+- " Merge smoothly into the proper lane of traffic.

-Once on the expressway:
+- Once on the expressway:

-Maintain proper lane positioning, vehicle spacing, and vehicle speed.
+- " Maintain proper lane positioning, vehicle spacing, and vehicle speed.

-Continue to check traffic thoroughly in all directions.
+- " Continue to check traffic thoroughly in all directions.

-When exiting the expressway:
+- When exiting the expressway:

-Make necessary traffic checks.
+- " Make necessary traffic checks.

-Use proper signals.
+- " Use proper signals.

-Decelerate smoothly in the exit lane.
+- " Decelerate smoothly in the exit lane.

-Once on the exit ramp, you must continue to decelerate within the lane markings and maintain adequate spacing between your vehicle and other vehicles.
+- " Once on the exit ramp, you must continue to decelerate within the lane markings and maintain adequate spacing between your vehicle and other vehicles.

-13.1.6 - Stop/Start
+13.1.6 STOP/START